Syllabus

 • The instructors will discuss selected aspects of the research process, such as reading academic papers, research writing, and academic presentations.

-• Students must present their research idea at the beginning of the course (November 26) and the outcomes of their research projects at the end of the term (January 07 and January 21).
+• Students must present their research idea after the beginning of the course (November 26) and the outcomes of their research projects at the end of the term (January 07 and January 21).
 A research paper has to be delivered by the end of the term.

 Assessment

-10 % - Presentation I: Presentation of the research idea
+20 % - Presentation I: Presentation of the research idea

 30 % - Presentation II: Final presentation of the outcomes of the research project